IsabelGP/boot-camps/outlines/gettingStarted.md

 $ pip install pyglet
 ```
 3. Install the community edition of [PyCharm](https://www.jetbrains.com/pycharm/)
-4. be sure to point your PyCharm interpreter to your local Anaconda py36 environment (mine for example lives at /anaconda/envs/py36/bin/python).
+4. be sure to point your PyCharm interpreter to your local Anaconda py36 environment (for example, mine lives at /anaconda/envs/py36/bin/python).
 More general instructions [can be found here](https://docs.continuum.io/anaconda/ide_integration#pycharm).
 If you want to learn more about the Anaconda environment and package management, have a look at the [Anaconda documentation](http://conda.pydata.org/docs/using/index.html).

 ## Hello World